-Immediately after installation, only predefined reports appear in the tree.
+Immediately after installation, only report templates appear in the tree.
 If the software has been in use for some time, the tree may also include:

-- Favorite reports (marked with a star) - Copies of predefined reports to which custom report filters have been applied. - 3.
+- Favorite reports (marked with a star) - Custome reports for which the report filters have been edited. - 3.
 Click Run at the top or bottom of the list. - 4.
 Fill out the Run Report page as follows: